-On 21 June 2018, we landed in a very cold and wet Schiphol, that however, did not put a damper on the excitement of going back to the Netherlands.
+On June 21, 2018, we landed in a very cold and wet Schiphol.
+That, however, did not put a damper on the excitement of going back to the Netherlands.
 The weather improved tremendously a few days later.

-Did I forget to mention my first Amsterdam breakfast was poffertjes?
+Did I forget to mention my first breakfast in Amsterdam was poffertjes?
 I had to stop myself from rubbing that buttery delight all over my body.
 I could go on, but if I start talking about the cheese and cherries, then I may as well do a food review!

-We did the tour of Volendam, Marken and Zaanse Schans.
-This one I had done before but wanted to experience it with my friends.
+We did the tour of Volendam, Marken, and Zaanse Schans.
+The last one I had done before but wanted to experience it with my friends.
 The air still had a slight chill, but the rain had stopped.
 I think the cooler weather was needed for all the walking and sitting on the bus.
 It was just the touristy thing we needed on our first full day in the country.

 I really wish we had longer than just 2 weeks.
-In between all this Dutchness, we still spent a couple of days in Germany.
+In between all this Dutch sightseeing, we still spent a couple of days in Germany.
 There are so many places that needed to be seen, but we ran out of time.
 My all-time highlight has to be Giethoorn.
-I could definitely do that again… Truthfully, I could do all of it again, and so much more.
+I definitely need to come back just to visit it again.

 Even though this efficiency was in place 24 years ago, I don’t think I fully appreciated it until I came back.
 Whether you are using a road, train track or waterway; this is a place where you will reach your destination effortlessly.

-Maybe my South African-ness(if there’s such a word) is showing, but this has got to be the safest place in the world.
-I really wish that my daughter would be able to experience this level of freedom to go wherever, whenever and not have to worry about getting there safely.
+Maybe my South African roots are showing, but this has got to be the safest place in the world.
+I really wish that my daughter will be able to experience this level of freedom of travelling safely.
 That was possibly the most familiar feeling that I experienced on this trip.
-I could give up the land of my birth for that feeling.
+I could give up my homeland for that feeling.

-When I was an au pair back in the dark ages, my two kids had no protection from the elements other than their clothes.
+When I was an au pair back in the dark ages, those poor kids had no protection from the elements other than their clothes.
 I had one kid on the back of my bicycle in her seat and the other in his seat on my handlebars.
 This fancy creation you now have is just superb.
 I walked past a kid sitting eating her breakfast whilst her mom was riding a bakfiets.
 I think it’s definitely a massive improvement and great innovation.